John Potess

 We sailed into one of the natural wonders of the world, Ha Long Bay, enjoying the coastal city before heading to Hanoi and then night bussing it to the northern mountains of Vietnam.

-There, I, along with four others, motorcycled through the treacherous Ha Giang Loop known for it's extreme high-risk drop offst (I had a minor crash - luckily not off the side of the mountain - but I survived, if you hadn't guessed).
+There, I, along with four others, motorcycled through the treacherous Ha Giang Loop known for its extreme drop offs (I had a minor crash - luckily not off the side of the mountain - but I survived, if you hadn't guessed).
 We rode almost 400km in four days through icy, rainy peaks, often unable to see ten feet in front of our bikes.

-We then sailed to Zhuhai, where I explored Macau with it's gritty, multi-faceted culture and Hong Kong—the vertical city of contrasts—enjoying incredible food and cultural differences.
+We then sailed to Zhuhai, where I explored Macau with its gritty, multi-faceted culture and Hong Kong - the vertical city of contrasts - enjoying incredible food and culture.

 That's why this year, my 33rd year on this earth, I've dedicated myself to making consistent, focused, and structured gains in the areas I want to progress in.
 I've outlined clear goals in the areas I want to make progress, and I've set out to learn efficiently, gather the right tools, and structure my plans into measurable and synergistic focuses.

-I am determined and believe that I will reach my goals—it is inevitable.
+I'm determined that I can and will reach my goals.

 Embracing Resilience and Preparation